 Bumbu Bali was the first Balinese cooking school, and they know everything there is to know about traditional techniques and exploring the unique culinary heritage of the island.

-The market tour of Jimbaran Market is excellent, with an introduction to local exotic ingredients and aromatic spices before the class begins in earnest.
-Local markets are fantastic.
+The market tour of Jimbaran Market is great, with an introduction to local exotic ingredients and aromatic spices before the class begins in earnest.
+Local markets are awesome.

-The cooking class is led by Heinz von Holzen, a published author of some of the most definitive books on Balinese cuisine!
+The cooking class is led by Heinz von Holzen, who is a published author of some of the most definitive books on Balinese cuisine!

 Where Is It?
 Jl.
 Siligita No.101, Benoa, Kec.
 Kuta Sel., Kabupaten Badung, Bali 80361, Indonesia